History and origin

-Érablière Escuminac is a place where humans and nature come together
+Érablière Escuminac is a place where human and nature come together

 How maple syrup is born

-Escuminac maple syrup is made from the sap of hundred-year-old maple (Acer saccharum) trees.
-It takes 40 litres of sap to produce a single litre of this precious syrup.
-A natural sugar with surprising properties, it contains polyphenols (antioxidants) and essential natural minerals (manganese, calcium, potassium, iron, zinc, and magnesium).
+The Escuminac maple syrup comes from the sap of hundred-year-old maple trees (Acer Saccharum) and it takes 40 liters of sap to produce 1 liter of this precious syrup.
+Excellent source of natural sweetener, it contains polyphenols

 As it grows, the sugar maple transforms starch into sugar.
 The sugar combines with water absorbed by the tree’s roots, slightly sweetening the maple sap.
 In the spring, when temperatures begin to rise again, the water in the trunk and roots expands, building up pressure inside the tree.
 The alternation of cold, sub-zero nights and days where the temperature rises above freezing encourages the flow of maple sap, some of which enters the tubes and flows to the sugar shack.
 There, an evaporator turns the maple sap into maple syrup.
 It takes, on average, 40 litres of maple sap to obtain one litre of syrup.